eokristjans/vef2/h1/README.md

   * `PATCH` updates the name of the notebook, only if data input is valid, and if the user who performs the request is the owner.
   * `DELETE` deletes the notebook and all its contents, only if the user who performs the request is the owner.

-### Section Groups
-* `/notebooks/:id/section-groups`
-  * `POST` creates a new section group owned by the user who performs the request.
-* `/notebooks/:id/section-groups/:id`
-  * `GET` returns a section group, only if it belong to the user who performs the request.
-  * `PATCH` updates the name of the section group, only if data input is valid, and if the user who performs the request is the owner.
-  * `DELETE` deletes the section group and all its contents, only if the user who performs the request is the owner.

 ### Sections
-*Sections do not have to be nested within a section-group.*

 * `/notebooks/:id/sections`
   * `POST` creates a new section owned by the user who performs the request.